 Remedies to increase the energy of The Star in your life

 - You can make a tarot essence to harness and increase the energy of the Star card, using a card from the deck of your choice, along with any of the crystals above that you feel drawn to work with.
-There is plenty of information on the healing properties for each of the crystals available online

 - Go star-gazing on a clear winter’s night

 - Get to know the Angelic realm

 - Organise a get-together with a large number of friends

 - Be an activist for the greater good

 - Inspire hope in others

 - Be active on Internet forums